tiagomlcarvalho/tiagomlcarvalho.github.io/content/publication/Accorneo & Carvalho (2025)/index.md

 ---
-title: 'Follow the Media?
-News Environment and Public Concern about Immigration'
+title: 'Marginal gentrifiers, networks of mobilization and new contentious collective identities.
+The struggle for housing in post-austerity Lisbon'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - J Carvalho
-  - MC Duarte
+  - G Accornero
-  - D Ruedin
+  - T Carvalho

 date: '2025-05-01T00:00:00Z'
 doi: ''